MG HS review

 Weaknesses

-List price is where the MG HS really comes into its own, with the entry-level SE version costing only a little more than the VW T-Cross small SUV and the Citroën C5 Aircross.
+List price is where the MG HS really comes into its own, with the entry-level SE version costing only a little more than the VW T-Cross (which is a small SUV rather than a family SUV) and the Citroën C5 Aircross.

 The HS's entry-level SE trim comes with 19in alloy wheels, keyless entry and start, rain-sensing wipers, cruise control (adaptive cruise control if you go for the optional automatic gearbox), an auto-dimming rear-view mirror and lots of other kit.